Please see below for answers to frequently asked questions about the Series 63, 65 and 66 exams.

 Reimbursements requests must be submitted in a timely manner and are determined on a case-by-case basis.
 Generally, reimbursement of exam fees may be approved ONLY under the following circumstances: In case of a system error or If IARD or CRD opens a window for an exam, AND a state subsequently grants a waiver, AND the exam is no longer needed.

-To request an exam fee refund, please contact NASAA with the following information:
+To request an exam fee refund, please use this form.

 I decided not to take the exam.
 Can I get a refund?